Deputy Chief of Police Mike Hagar

 Mike holds a Bachelor’s Degree in Criminal Justice Administration from Middle Tennessee State University and a Doctor of Jurisprudence Degree from the Nashville School of Law.
 He is a licensed attorney and member of the Nashville and Tennessee Bar Associations.

 In 2002, Mike completed the Tennessee Law Enforcement Executive Development Seminar (TLEEDS).
-In 2005 Mike attended the Police Executive Research Forum’s Boston University and staffed by instructors from Harvard’s John F. Kennedy School of Government.
+In 2005 Mike attended the Police Executive Research Forum’s Senior Management Institute for Police (SMIP) at Boston University and staffed by instructors from Harvard’s John F. Kennedy School of Government.

 In 2009 Mike attended the International Association of Chiefs of Police (IACP) Leadership in Police Organizations three-week training program.